View all Art

 Oakview Lodge provides a beautiful view of Big Hawk Lake.

-Descending 70 feet from Halls Lake into Boshkung Lake, the Gull River tumbles through a log chute and many rapids at Buttermilk Falls.
+Descending 70 feet from Halls Lake into Boshkung Lake, the Gull River tumbles through a log chute and rapids at Buttermilk Falls.

 Burnt River Bridge

-The bright red roof of Gordon Yacht Harbour stands out in the foreground of this aerial view of Bobcaygeon’s many islands.
+The bright red roof of Gordon Yacht Harbour stands out in the foreground of this aerial view of Bobcaygeon’s islands.